imandresilva/ML-Multi-Agent-Capture-The-Flag/README.md

 Multi-Agent Capture the Flag was a project developed for the Machine Learning curricular unit at Iscte - University Institute of Lisbon.
 Make sure to check out [Marco Rodrigues](https://github.com/marcomr22) as he was the co-author for this project.

+For a video of the end result, see this [link](https://youtu.be/gKv9OK5c2Qk).

 ## Project

 Using Machine Learning we developed a system where we can train agents to partake in a simple fetch quest, as well as train opponents to add a challenge to this mechanic.